PavelSlepushkin/vagrant_docker_jenkins/README.md

 #### Notes:
 Tested on

 vagrant 2.0.2
 ansible 2.6.4

 Full provisioning is done via

 `$ vagrant up`

-after provisioning Jenkins is available on http://127.0.0.1:8080
+After provisioning Jenkins is available on http://127.0.0.1:8080

 >Create (by Ansible) Bash script which form every 5 min new Job (example task) in Jenkins serwer by using Jenkins CLI.
 >Script should be activated as a serwis or added to Crone.